Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 IoT Chain has a maximum total supply of 100 million ITC, with around 40 million in circulation at the time of writing, and a cap of 50 million tokens in the current circulation plan.
 The remaining half has been locked up to prevent them from unexpectedly flooding the market.

 The IoT Chain project has a unique lock-in token reward program, which encourages investors to hold onto their tokens for the long term.
 This could be a few months or even a few years, and investors will be rewarded with more ITC tokens afterwards.
-This helps to create a stable base of users who believe in the quality and longevity of the project, helping to increase the price of the tokens.
+This helps to create a stable base of users who believe in the quality and longevity of the project.

 IoT Chain attempts to solve two major problems: